Sherwood (2019 TV series)

-Sherwood is a computer animated science fiction streaming television series created by Diana Manson and Megan Laughton that premiered on March 6, 2019, on YouTube Premium.
+Sherwood is an animated science fiction streaming television series created by Diana Manson and Megan Laughton that premiered on March 6, 2019, on YouTube Premium.
 It is a new telling of the Robin Hood legend.
 Some reviewers have noted the focus on socioeconomic class, as Robin lives among "the impoverished 99%," leading rebels who will overthrow the Sheriff, who lives in an Upper City housing "the wealthy citizens of Sherwood."
 Others also noted the focus on class difference, with Robin and her comrades trying to "overcome inequality and fight for justice."
 Apart from this, others said the series has a cyberpunk feeling to it.

 The show had a world premiere in Sydney, Australia, in March 2019.
 In April 2020, Sherwood was one of the originals that Google decided to make freely available in light of the pandemic.
-Even though the show's season one episodes aired in March 2019, official accounts on Twitter and Instagram regularly post content about the show.

 Premise

 In the year 2270, in the dystopic 23rd century, 14-year-old hacker Robin Loxley and her friends battle the Sheriff of Nottingham in a Britain devastated by environmental disaster.